Sfax Desalination Plant: Construction

-As part of he EPC contract, the Construction Consortium will operate the plant for a minimum of two years, before handing it over to Sonede.
+As part of the EPC contract, the Construction Consortium will operate the plant for a minimum of two years, before handing it over to Sonede.

 Funding

 The total budget for the project is reported as US$350 million (approx. €300 million or TND:960 million).
 Of the total an estimated €250 million (approx. $295 million or TND:800 million) was financed as a loan to the government of Tunisia, by the Japanese government, through the Japan International Cooperation Agency (JICA).
 The loan is repayable over a 25-year period, with a grace period of 7 years.